tagline: From openSUSE

 You usually only need the following to participate:

-- A recent version of openSUSE like 11.3, 11.4 or a milestone of 12.1.
+- A recent version of openSUSE, like Tumbleweed, Leap 42.2 or 42.3.
 It’s of course okay to run openSUSE in a virtual machine.

 - An IRC client to interact with the other participants